-Talent management is the most important component of a human capital management system, according to Nucleus Research's first-ever Technology Value Matrix for Human Capital Management,
+Talent management is the most important component of a human capital management system, according to Nucleus Research's first-ever Technology Value Matrix for Human Capital Management, which ranked SAP SuccessFactors and Oracle Taleo the predominant leaders of a 20-vendor pack.

 "The way we see it, [human capital management] HCM also provides other HR technologies, but the core or most critical part of HCM is definitely talent management," said Gabriel Gheorghiu, principal analyst at the Boston-based company, and one of the analysts who worked on the matrix.
 "Talent management is important so you make sure you find not only the right people for the job but those that can help the business."